ome/omero-documentation/developers/Omero/Server/Grid/Install.rst

 -  openSuSE 10.3
 -  Windows Vista

-.. _developers/Server/Grid/Install#Installation:
+.. _developers/Omero/Server/Grid/Install#Installation:

 Installation
 ------------

-Once JBoss is running according to :ref:`server/installation#Installation`, a few further steps are necessary to start |OmeroGrid|, which in turns starts OmeroBlitz and various other processes:
+Once JBoss is running according to :ref:`server/installation#Installation`, a few further steps are necessary to start |OmeroGrid|, which in turns starts :ref:`server/blitz` and various other processes:

 ::